edumunozsala/online-gaming-mlops-project/README.md

 For this project we use Evidently AI and have considered two actions in the surveillance strategy:

-* **Performance Monitoring**: We run some tests on the current data (vs reference data), check the failure tests and retrain a model if any of the predefined conditions fails.
+* **Performance Monitoring**: We run some tests on the current data (against benchmark or reference data), check the failure tests and retrain the model if any of the predefined conditions fail.
 You can read about these conditions and review the pipeline [here](docs/performance_monitoring.md)

-* **Performance Reports**: Every day data is collected and then we run some reports on performance to visualize the evolution of some relevant metrics.
-The reports to execute: Data Quality, Data Drift and Prediction Drift.
+* **Performance Reports**: Every day we collect data and then run some performance reports to visualize the evolution of some relevant metrics.
+The reports to run: Data Quality, Data Drift and Prediction Drift.
 More information and the pipeline [here](docs/performance_reports.md)

-And **you can navigate to our Evidently UI** (This URL depends on how the solutions is deployed, you can read it later in the Instalation guide) and visualize a main **Dashboard** where you can easily evaluate the data quality and performance.
-You can also navigate to individual **reports** to go deeper into detailed information like columns drifted, correlations, etc.
+And **you can navigate to our Evidently UI** (This URL depends on how the solutions is deployed, you can read it later in the Instalation guide) and visualize a main **Dashboard** where you can easily assess data quality and performance.
+You can also navigate to individual **reports** to drill down to detailed information such as columns drifted, correlations, etc.

 ## Cloud